Markel Beloki: Early life and junior career

 Born in Vitoria-Gasteiz, he discovered cycling with his father as a child and joined a Basque cycling club at the age of 12 years-old.

 A member of the MMR Cycling Academy, he rode during the winter of 2022–2023 in a six-day internship with the UCI World Tour team Movistar.

 In 2023, he won several victories in Spanish junior races, including the Junior National Time Trial title as well as second place in the junior national road race.
 Selected to represent Spain at the Junior World and Junior European Championships, his finished in seventh place in the European Championship time trial.

 Professional career

-In late 2023 he sigend a two-year contract to ride for UCI WorldTeam for the 2024 and 2025 seasons.
+In late 2023 he signed a two-year contract to ride for UCI WorldTeam for the 2024 and 2025 seasons.

 He made his Grand Tour debut at the 2025 Vuelta, where he was the youngest rider in the race.

 Personal life

 He is the son of three-time Tour de France podium finisher Joseba Beloki.
-However, they have different body types with Markel already taller than his father by the age of 17 years-old.
+However, they have different body types with Markel already taller than his father by the age of 17.